mindspore-ai/docs/tutorials/source_en/advanced_use/performance_profiling_gpu.md

 ### Performance Analysis

 Users can access the Performance Profiler by selecting a specific training from the training list, and click the performance profiling link.
-And the Performance Profiler only support operation analysis now, the others modules will publish soon.
+And the Performance Profiler only support operation analysis and Timeline Analysis now, the others modules will publish soon.

 ![performance_overall.png](./images/performance_overall.png)